OtienoSharon15/wine_data_analysis/README.md

 # wine_data_analysis
 Explored the Wine dataset to uncover natural groupings among wine samples based on chemical properties.
+Standardized features to ensure uniform scaling, then applied dimensionality reduction (PCA) for visualization and interpretability.
+Used KMeans and Hierarchical Clustering to identify optimal clusters, validating results with silhouette scores and dendrograms.
+Interpreted cluster characteristics to assess patterns in alcohol content, flavonoids, and other key compounds.
+Project highlights the power of unsupervised learning in exploratory data analysis.